 The first generation of online learning platforms just hasn’t delivered a systemic alternative to traditional education, with its completion rates of under 5% and credentials that no one really takes seriously.
 To be honest, I’m not sold on technology as the education focus.
 Things like AR / VR are still too new and novel to demonstrate any real impact on how we learn.

-Saying that, I think there has been enormous progress in some learning areas using tech, especially in K-12 learning, where technology has truly increased student engagement, and digitial tools helped with learning and retention.
+Saying that I think there has been enormous progress in some learning areas using tech, especially in K-12 learning, where technology has truly increased student engagement, and digital tools helped with learning and retention.

 I continue to be blown away by the amazing work I see that many school teachers around the world are doing.
-All grounded in learning science, and putting the students’ needs at the heart of everything.
-It’s certainly a different world to my own personal school experience, which was traditional and pretty unremarkable!
+All grounded in learning science and putting the students’ needs at the heart of everything.
+It’s certainly a different world from my own personal school experience, which was traditional and pretty unremarkable!